buwryme/tiktok-lossless-upload/README.md

 - They are closed source.
 - Their processing is done on their servers, which raises privacy concerns.

-This simple project brings lossless uploading to being open sourced
+This simple project brings lossless uploading into an open source manner.

 ### Usage:
+#### Requirements:
+- Python 3.6+.
+No pip packages required.

 ```py
 # Patch in place (overwrites original)
 python3 tiktok_lossless_patch.py video.mp4